Dave Cowens

 David William Cowens (/ˈkaʊənz/ COW-ənz; born October 25, 1948) is an American former professional basketball player and NBA head coach.
 At 6 ft 9 in, he played the center position and occasionally played power forward.
 Cowens spent most of his playing career with the Boston Celtics.
-He was the 1972 NBA Rookie of the Year and the 1973 NBA Most Valuable Player.
+He was the 1971 NBA Rookie of the Year and the 1973 NBA Most Valuable Player.
 Cowens won NBA championships as a member of the Celtics in 1974 and 1976.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1991.
+Throughout his career Cowens was known for being an undersized center, however he made up for his height with hustle and athleticism.
 Cowens has also held coaching positions in the NBA, CBA, and WNBA.

 Cowens was named a member of both the NBA 50th Anniversary All-Time Team and the NBA 75th Anniversary Team.

 Early life

 David William Cowens was born on October 25, 1948, in Newport, Kentucky, one of six children of Jack and Ruth Cowens.
-He attended Newport Catholic High School, where he excelled in basketball.

-In 2018, Cowens attended a ceremony at which the school dedicated its new gymnasium floor, styled in the parquet pattern of Boston Garden.
+His father was a World War II veteran, and later worked as a barber and Ruth served as a stay-at-home mother to David and his siblings.
+His family lived in a modest two-story home on Lexington Avenue in East Newport, with his extended relatives such as his grandparents and a great-aunt.

+Growing up Cowens spent his time fishing in the Ohio River, adventuring into Cincinnati by hopping freight trains, often self-funding trips via odd jobs.
+He attended St. Anthony's School in Bellevue, at the age of eight he began playing organized basketball joining an organized basketball team practicing in the church basement gym, he also participated in many other sports growing up such as baseball, track and field, football, and swimming.

+He later attended Newport Catholic High School, and during his freshman year he had a conflict with the basketball coach and quit the team and turned to swimming and track and field.
+Cowens initially didn’t have any thoughts of returning to basketball until he had a five-inch growth spurt between his sophomore and junior years.
+He went on to play his junior and senior years and excelled in the sport.